virtualdojo/virtualdojo-rooms/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 https://www.virtualdojo.it/

 Create and manage classroom sessions with multiple video chat rooms.
+It can also be useful to organise small conference or meetup with various topics.

 ## Motivations
 The idea is born from various [CoderDojo](https://coderdojo.com/) mentors that were looking for an open source tool with the following characteristics:

-- Can create and manage classroom sessions (we call it events) with an high number participants (more than 50)
+- Can create and manage classroom sessions (we call it events) with more than 50 participants
 - Is meant to be used by multiple teachers(mentors) in the same classroom
 - Provides basic video/audio/text chat capabilities
 - Has an easy way to share participants' screen at the same time
+- Creates new rooms on the fly
 - Enables teachers to move participants automatically between rooms
-- Integrates a document viewer, usually we have a small set of topics per events
+- Integrates a document viewer (usually we have a small set of topics per events)

 If want to know more, we have some blog posts about our story ([Part1](https://medium.com/@angiulina1984/tutto-quello-che-serve-sapere-per-organizzare-un-virtual-dojo-8f3e5ec45a08) - [Part2](https://medium.com/@gbonanome/virtualdojo-seconda-iterazione-4a9299bd4521)).
 The posts are in Italian but we're planning to translate them in the future.